 Problem-based learning (PBL) is a student-centered instructional strategy in which students collaboratively solve problems and reflect on their experiences.
-Student-focused problem-based learning is a self-directed process characterized by active acquisition of knowledge and problem-solving skills by students, that occurs from the process of reasoning towards the understanding or resolution of problems.
+Student-focused problem- based learning is a self-directed process characterized by active acquisition of knowledge and problem-solving skills by students that occurs from the process of reasoning towards the understanding or resolution of problems.
 It results in a usable knowledge data base that has been actively acquired and is reinforced through repeated applications.
 Students are motivated by the internalized reward of discovery and develop a colleague based learning that will produce pharmacists who have learned to learn and have the ability to apply their knowledge base to the resolution of new and unique problems.

-Computer software- A set of instructions or program, that enables a computer to be used to provide educational information, to transmit communication or to aid in decision making.
+E learning and Computer software's- Use of electronic education technology and a set of instructions or program, that enables a computer to be used to provide educational information, to transmit communication or to aid in decision making.

-Self-Learning- Since self-directed learning is believed to promote lifelong learning so students are motivated to take up self-learning exercises and are also encouraged to make presentations on allotted topics during the regular lecture schedules.
+Self-Directed-Learning- Since self-directed learning is believed to promote lifelong learning so students are motivated to take up self-learning exercises and are also encouraged to make presentations on allotted topics during the regular lecture schedules.